Hershey to buy cheese puffs maker Pirate Brands for $420 million

-(Reuters) - Hershey Co (HSY.N) agreed on Wednesday to buy Pirate Brands from B&G Foods Inc (BGS.N) for $420 million in an all-cash deal, giving the chocolate maker rights over snack brands such as Pirate’s Booty, Smart Puffs and Original Tings.
+(Reuters) - Hershey Co (HSY.N) said on Wednesday it would buy Pirate Brands from B&G Foods Inc (BGS.N) for $420 million in an all-cash deal, giving the chocolate maker rights to snack brands such as Pirate’s Booty, Smart Puffs and Original Tings.

-The deal is expected to add to Hershey’s financial targets as it delves into the more than $2.5 billion cheese puffs market, the company said in a statement.
+The deal is expected “to be accretive” to Hershey’s financial targets as the company delves into the more than $2.5 billion cheese puffs market, Hershey said in a statement.

+Hershey has been diversifying its business by adding more snacks to its portfolio as more American consumers opt for healthier snacks over sugary candies and chocolates.

+Last year, the Kisses chocolate maker bought Amplify Snack Brands for $921 million, helping it expand its range of offerings, adding products such as SkinnyPop popcorn and Paqui tortilla chips to its portfolio.
+Hershey also bought beef jerky maker Krave in 2015.

 Hershey intends to finance the transaction with cash reserves as well as short-term borrowings and expects the deal to close in the fourth quarter of 2018.

-B&G Foods, which bought Pirate Brands in 2013 for about $195 million, said it would use the net proceeds from the sale for repaying its long-term debt and for funding possible acquisitions.

-B&G Foods rose nearly 1 percent to $32.15 and Hershey shares were inactive in after-hours trading.
+After the deal was announced, B&G Foods rose nearly 1 percent to $32.15 and Hershey shares were inactive in after-hours trading.

 Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Peter Cooney